open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 ## Add UI Toolkit

 1\.
-To access UI controls in the React app, add the following line to dependencies section in **my-app/package.json**:
+To access UI controls in the React app, modify the **may-app/package.json** file with a preferred editor, such as Visual Studio Code or Notepad.
+In dependencies, place a comma after the last line and add the following line:

 ```
 "ui-toolkit": "git+https://github.com/open-amt-cloud-toolkit/ui-toolkit.git#ActivEdge"